-Contracted to build 1850 homes in two years for construction company AV Jennings, the men, known affectionately as the ‘Jennings Germans’ began to build not only houses, but also a life for themselves.
-Brick by brick and friendship by friendship they changed the physical and cultural landscape of the young capital, with many choosing to remain here permanently, raising families and leaving behind a legacy that has lasted for generations.
+This exhibition explores the lives and legacy of the 150 German carpenters who came to Canberra in the early 1950s to build 1850 homes for construction company AV Jennings.
+After travelling halfway around the world, these young men began to build not only houses, but also a life for themselves.
+Brick by brick and friendship by friendship, they altered the physical and cultural landscape of the young capital and left a legacy that has lasted generations.

 'Jennings Germans' at work, 1952